nottrobin/maas-docs/en/nodes-power-types.md

 ![power types example: virsh][img__power-types-example-virsh]

-!!!
-Note:
+[note]
 The node's hostname *according to MAAS* is a randomly chosen string (here `dear.ant`).
 This would normally be edited to reflect the hostname of the underlying machine.
+[/note]

 See [MAAS CLI][cli-edit-node-hostname-and-power-parameters] for an example of how to edit power parameters with the CLI.